EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 **From Kaggle:**

 The following list presents the 10 most voted data sets in kaggle with the tags "text mining" and "text data".
-However,  an extended version with the 100 most voted data sets  is attached to this file, which also include more details.
+However,  an extended version with the 100 most voted data sets is attached to this file, which also include more details of each data set.

 1. Women's E-Commerce Clothing Reviews: 23,000 Customer Reviews and Ratings
 2. Amazon Reviews for Sentiment Analysis: a few million Amazon reviews in fastText format